 There are plenty of good ones out there that offer in-depth and unparalleled knowledge of the backcountry and have their finger on the pulse of the fisheries.
 It’s not a bad idea to research air taxis and make some contact to hear what options they advocate.
 When talking to your air taxi, ask how long they have been flying, if they’ve had major crashes, and for recommendations from clients who took the trip that you want to take.
 Feel free to check in with us and drop me an email at firstname.lastname@example.org if you want a recommendation.

 Gear Planning for the Trip

-Weight and space are primary concerns when planning gear for your float.
+Weight and space are primary concerns when you plan an Alaska float trip.
 Start with the essentials—tent, sleeping bag and mat, waders andwet-weather gear, clothes, food, toiletries, bug repellent, fishing gear and tackle, water purifier and stove, water bottle, fuel bottles, camera, first aid kit.
 Stuff it all in dry bags and weigh the items for a tally.
 You’ll want to keep the weight to about 100 pounds per person, so that the items will fit on the boat and plane.